-Is your SD card not working on Mac?
-Your Mac won't recognize or show it up?
+Summary: Is your SD card not working on Mac?
+Your Mac won't recognize the SD card or show it up?
 In this article, we will walk you through 6 solutions to help you open your SD cards and regain access to the files on Mac.
-To recover data from the unrecognized SD card, you can download iBoysoft Mac Data Recovery for free trial.
+To recover lost data from the unrecognized SD card, you can download iBoysoft Mac Data Recovery for free trial.

-SD cards are the most popular type of storage media widely used in a variety of handhold device, including digital cameras, smartphones, and tablets.
+SD cards are the most popular type of storage media widely used in a variety of handheld devices, including digital cameras, smartphones, and tablets.

 Obviously, SD cards can be the most important piece of gear on a shoot.
-It always stores photos, videos, music files, and more, which you should keep safe to avoid data loss issue.
+It always stores photos, videos, music files, and more, which you should keep safe to avoid data loss.

 However, accidents happen at any time.
 What if your SD card is not working or recognized on Mac?
 As a result, all files stored on the SD card are inaccessible.

 Why is my Mac is not reading SD card and the SD card is not working?
 How do I get my Mac to recognize my SD card?
 How to do SD card data recovery?
 No worries!
 This passage will show you complete guides to fix SD card not working or recognized and recover lost data from SD cards for free.